sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 - Non-perpetual license: must be renewed annually.

 Importantly, you can't change your app's license terms once the app is approved.
-In order to release an approved app under a different license term you must submit another app under a new name (title).
-So make sure you think through the license term that makes the most sense for your app.
+Releasing an approved app under a different license term requires submitting another app under a new name (title).
+So make sure to think through the license term that makes the most sense for your app.

 +$$$